EddieAbbondanzio/eddieabbondanz.io/content/post/tools/hf-30-5-lid-lock-delete-mod/index.md

 That's it!
 Now you just need to put all the tools you removed back.

 This mod should also be reversible if you do decide to re-add the locks later on.
-You'll just need some small bolts to replace the drilled out rivets.
+You'll just need some small m3 bolts and nuts to replace the drilled out rivets.

 # References
 - [I was inspired by some of the posts in the infamous Garage Journal thread of HF cart mods](https://www.garagejournal.com/forum/threads/modifications-to-the-hf-4-and-5-drawer-service-carts-what-changes-have-you-made.137365/page-79#post-7699557)